 Six themes of The Strangest Man

 1.‘I never had a childhood’

 Dirac’s family rarely had visitors.
 His father to spoke to him only in French, his mother only in English.

 2. Quantum pioneer

 Dirac co-invented quantum mechanics and was the first to marry it to the special theory of relativity in this theory of the electron.
-He is widely regarded by his successors as the first truly modern theoretical physicist.

 3. Antimatter‘s Conceiver